fadhilahm/personal-website/infrastructure/README.md

 ## Security Notes

 - Never commit `terraform.tfvars` or any files containing secrets
-- Use 1Password for secrets management
+- Store service tokens and secrets in 1Password
 - All sensitive variables are marked with `sensitive = true`
 - Keep your state files secure and consider using remote state storage